Compatible Instability: Gauge Constraints of Elasticity Inherited by Electronic Nematic Criticality

 Since the helical strain components satisfy the compatibility relations by construction, it is safe now to integrate them out and obtain the compatible nemato-elastic free energy.
 Considering an isotropic medium described by the Lam\'e coefficient, $\lambda$, and the shear modulus, $\mu$, we obtain a correction to the nematic free energy of the form $\Delta f_{\text{nem}} = - \frac{1}{2} \boldsymbol{\varphi} \cdot \mathcal{M}(\hat{q}) \cdot \boldsymbol{\varphi}$.
 Here, $\mathcal{M}\left(\hat{q}\right)=\frac{\lambda_{0}^{2}}{\mu}(\boldsymbol{\hat{Q}}_{2}^{\phantom{\text{T}}}\boldsymbol{\hat{Q}}_{2}^{\text{T}}+\boldsymbol{\hat{Q}}_{3}^{\phantom{\text{T}}}\boldsymbol{\hat{Q}}_{3}^{\text{T}}+\varrho\boldsymbol{\hat{Q}}_{1}^{\phantom{\text{T}}}\boldsymbol{\hat{Q}}_{1}^{\text{T}})$ is a $5\times 5$ matrix and $\varrho \equiv 4\mu/3(\lambda + 2\mu)\in (0,1)$ is a dimensionless, non-universal number.
 Using the completeness relation among the $\{\boldsymbol{\hat{Q}}_a\}$ basis vectors, we obtain for the effective nematic free energy: { } \unskip where $r$ measures the distance to the bare nematic critical point.
 The first term is an isotropic renormalization that enhances the bare nematic critical temperature from $r_c^0 = 0$ to the \textit{nemato-elastic} critical temperature, $r_c = \lambda^2_0/\mu$.

 More importantly, \eqref{eq:effective_nematic_free_energy_density} implies that the nematic criticality is direction-dependent.
 Indeed, the nematic instability occurs when the three helical nematic components $\Phi_1$, $\Phi_4$, and $\Phi_5$ simultaneously vanish, which can only happen along specific momentum-space directions, as illustrated in Fig. \ref{fig:PhiAmplitude_Decomp_Orbitals}.
 This also breaks the $\text{SO}(3)$ symmetry of the isotropic elastic medium, reducing the critical manifold to a two-dimensional space spanned by $\Phi_{2,3}$ with only $\text{SO}(2)$ symmetry.
+We dub this type of second-order phase transition \textit{compatible electronic nematic criticality}, which is a fundamental distinction between the phenomenologies of electronic nematicity in solids and nematicity in classical liquid crystals.
+Importantly, while a higher-order cubic invariant is allowed in the bare electronic nematic free energy on the isotropic lattice, we find that for a sufficiently small cubic coefficient, the interplay between the gapped and critical helical electronic nematic modes ensure that the transition remains second-order \cite{LongPaper}.